goh-joshua/CTFs/TISC-25/Level-3/README.md

 G0 X1.0469388093155895e-38 Y1.401298464324817e-44
 ```

-These instructions were repeated multiple times but make no sense as the number were too precise and small and are usually ignored but an actual 3D printer.
+These instructions were repeated multiple times but make no sense as the number were too precise and small and are usually ignored by an actual 3D printer.

 Forgetting that I had learned about IEEE numbers in CS2100, I googled the numbers and found out what they were.